Reformed Church in America: Life issues

-Homosexuality
+LGBTQ inclusion

 Since 1978 the General Synod has made a number of statements on homosexuality.
 Homosexual acts are considered sinful and "contrary to the will of God".
 But homosexuals are not to be blamed for their condition.
 The church must affirm civil rights for homosexuals while it condemns homosexual behavior (1978).
 The church must seek to lift the homosexual's "burden of guilt", recognizing that homosexuality is a "complex phenomenon" (1979).
 The church should encourage "love and sensitivity towards such persons as fellow human beings" (1990).
 In 1994 the Synod condemned the humiliation and degradation of homosexuals and confessed that many members had not listened to the "heartfelt cries" of homosexual persons struggling for "self-acceptance and dignity."

+In 2005, progressive churches founded the Room for All network for the inclusion of LGBTQ people.

 While calling for compassion, patience, and loving support toward those who struggle with same-sex desires, the 2012 General Synod determined that it is a "disciplinable offense" to advocate for homosexual behavior or provide leadership for a service of a same-sex marriage.
 The following year, however, the General Synod essentially rescinded this statement and rebuked the 2012 delegates for demonstrating "a lack of decorum and civility," and usurping constitutional authority.
-In 2014, the General Synod recommended that the Commission on Church Order begin the process of defining marriage as heterosexual.
-However, in 2015, the General Synod approved a process for studying a way "to address the questions of human sexuality".
-Also in 2015, Hope College in Michigan, affiliated with the RCA, officially provided benefits to employees' same-sex spouses though the school continues to maintain a statement on sexuality that espouses a traditional definition of marriage.